 Only 17% of Kenyans are connected to the national electricity grid whilst Kenya faces a shortage of generation capacity.
 Accelerating the development of Kenya’s geothermal power capacity is a vital enabling action for meeting Kenya’s development ambitions to become a newly industrializing, middle-income country by 2030.
 Geothermal energy has been identified as the single most promising technology to keep the power sector on a low-carbon development pathway, and is a priority mitigation action in the Kenyan National Climate Change Action Plan (NCCAP).

-This project will support the GoK to take the NAMA from a fully developed concept to implementation.
-The focus will be threefold:
+This project supported the Kenyan Government to take the NAMA from a fully developed concept to implementation.
+The focus was threefold:

 - To provide bottom-up assistance to operationalise the NAMA and secure financing to pilot the new instruments.

 - To create awareness amongst key stakeholders in Kenya and regionally about NAMA development and disseminate lessons learnt internationally.

 - To draw up a roadmap for future implementation support moving into 2015 and 2016.